 Simple, use a measuring cup.
 Example:

 a quarter cup = 25%

-Observe your pup’s poop and behaviour.
-If its poop doesn’t become runny after the first two days of the puppy-adult mix, you can increase the adult food portion by another quarter and reduce the puppy food portion accordingly.
+Observe your pup’s stool and behaviour.
+If its stool doesn’t become runny after the first two days of the puppy-adult mix, you can increase the adult food portion by another quarter and reduce the puppy food portion accordingly.

 If your puppy vomits or looks unsettled after the first session of food mix, that is a sign it is having a hard time adjusting to its new food.
 You shouldn’t revert to 100% puppy food because of this.

 Instead, check with your veterinary whether your puppy has any predisposed allergies.
 If it doesn’t, you’ll need to use the slo-mo way of transition as mentioned earlier.

 No. Try to avoid that, as treats will spoil your puppy’s appetite during feeding time.
 If you really must give it treats as part of its behavioural training, opt for adult dog treats.